German leader's stance on Russia looms over 1st visit to US

 “Nothing is ruled out,” he told German public broadcaster ARD.

-Germany has come under criticism over its heavy reliance on Russian supplies of natural gas and the pipeline has long been opposed by the United States.
-But is strongly supported by some in Scholz’s center-left Social Democratic Party, including former chancellor Gerhard Schroeder.
+Germany has come under criticism over its heavy reliance on Russian energy supplies and the gas pipeline has long been opposed by the United States.
+But it is strongly supported by some in Scholz’s center-left Social Democratic Party, including former chancellor Gerhard Schroeder.

 In a move likely to embarrass Scholz ahead of his first official trip to Washington, the Russian state-owned gas company Gazprom announced Friday that Schroeder — who has accused Ukraine of “saber-rattling” in its standoff with Russia — has been nominated to join its board of directors.